Page Field: History

+On May 21, 1942 (while still under control of the War Department), the Lee County Commission officially named the airport Page Field.
+Page Field was named in honor of Captain Richard Channing Page, a local World War I aviator killed in a seaplane accident near Everglades, Florida on March 3, 1920.
+Captain Page was the first person from Florida to join the Aviation Section, U.S. Signal Corps.
+During World War I, he was credited with three German aircraft destroyed in combat and was the recipient of the Distinguished Service Cross along with the French Croix de Guerre and other awards.
+Despite the name change, the Army continued to refer to the airport as Fort Myers Army Air Base until the end of the war.

-National Airlines started flights at Page Field in the 1930s; in April 1957 it was still the only airline, with six departures a day.
-In the 1950s the army barracks were replaced with a small terminal on the south side of the field, which was expanded in 1960.
-A new terminal was built in the mid-1970s on the north side of Page Field.
+In the 1950s, National Airlines was still the only passenger airline at Page Field (FMY), with six departures a day.
+During the decade, the U.S. Army barracks were replaced with a small terminal on the south side of the field, which was expanded in 1960.
+A new larger passenger terminal on the north side of Page Field opened on November 1, 1975.

-National 727s were the first jets at FMY, in winter 1965–66; FMY's longest runway was probably still 5002 feet.
-Except for commuter airlines, National was alone at FMY until Eastern arrived in 1975–76.
-In 1981 the airport was served by Air Florida, Delta, Eastern, Florida Airlines, Northwest, Pan Am, Sun Air, TWA and United.
+National's 727s were the first jets at FMY, in winter 1965–66; FMY's longest runway was 5,002 feet.
+Except for commuter airlines, National was alone at FMY until, Eastern Air Lines arrived in December of 1975, a month after the new terminal opened.
+In 1981, the airport was served by Air Florida, Delta Air Lines, Eastern Air Lines, Florida Airlines, Northwest Airlines, Pan American World Airways (Pan Am), Sun Air, Trans World Airlines (TWA), and United Airlines.

-After deregulation of the airline industry in 1978, it became clear that Page Field was too small for future demand and on May 14, 1983, the airlines moved to the new Southwest Florida Regional Airport, now called Southwest Florida International Airport (RSW).
-Page Field is a designated FAA reliever airport for RSW and has only general aviation and business traffic.
+After deregulation of the airline industry in 1978, it became clear that Page Field was too small for future demand, and on May 14, 1983, the airlines moved to the new Southwest Florida Regional Airport, now called Southwest Florida International Airport (RSW).
+Page Field is a designated FAA reliever airport for RSW and has only general aviation, military, and business traffic.

 Since May 14, 1983 through the end of 2019, Page Field has handled 3,483,598 aircraft operations, average 94,506 annually.
-In 1987, the airport experienced its busiest year ever with 120,921 aircraft operations.
+In 1987, the airport experienced its busiest year ever, with 120,921 aircraft operations.